 Talking of glamour, I should find out in the next few days if I’m going to the Great Barrier Reef to film for a month: cross your fingers for me!
 I have also performed on stage in Hull for an audience of 6 people.

-I recently finished filming the second season of Julian Fellowes’ TV show The Gilded Age in New York.
-I play the Duke of Buckingham, a less objectionable version of Sonny, the 9th Duke of Marlborough.
+I recently finished filming the second season of Julian Fellowes’ TV show The Gilded Age in New York where I play the Duke of Buckingham.
 It has been such a joy working with a talented international cast, including Christine Baranski, Carrie Coon, Morgan Spector and Cynthia Nixon leading a host of Tony award-winning actors.
 I hope it goes for at least another season.
 Whether it does or not is, as usual, in the lap of the gods.
 Did I mention you have to accept a lack of control?!
 Filming in the summer has been a pleasant change.
 For the last several years I seemed to find myself on the side of snowy Eastern European mountains in winter with frostbiting regularity, in the Christmas Prince series of films on Netflix, or The Ledge (where I play a total psychopath attempting to attack a woman whilst dangling 3000 metres above sea level).
 My work is nothing if not varied.

 While I’m not learning lines or preparing for auditions or screen work, I fill my time with other things.
 Self-starting is another skill I learnt at the Dragon, whether in Bun Break, inventing a new game with friends (sadly Cherry Bomb Wars never really took off), or while taking advantage of the many intra- and extra-curricular activities we were exposed to.
 I’m currently learning Norwegian — my love of languages has persisted since French with Ma Čapek, and a dabble in Japanese at the Dragon that I eventually took to A-level.
 I’m training for a 100 mile cycle ride and my first duathlon later this year.